 There are many types of cardiomyopathy, with different causes:

 Dilated cardiomyopathy is a condition in which the heart becomes weak and the chambers get large.
 As a result, the heart cannot pump enough blood out to the body.
-Many different medical problems cause this type of cardiomyopathy.
+It can be caused by many medical problems.

 Hypertrophic cardiomyopathy (HCM) is a condition in which the heart muscle becomes thick.
-The thickening makes it harder for blood to leave the heart.
-This type of cardiomyopathy is usually passed down through families.
+This makes it harder for blood to leave the heart.
+This type of cardiomyopathy is most often passed down through families.

-Ischemic cardiomyopathy is caused by narrowings in the arteries that supply the heart with blood.
-It it makes the heart walls thin so they do not pump well.
+Ischemic cardiomyopathy is caused by a narrowing of the arteries that supply the heart with blood.
+It makes the heart walls thin so they do not pump well.